KevinBorjaAnalytics/Project-Pizza-Sales/README.md

 *Recommendations:*

-- **Menu Optimization:** It is worth considering to remove 'Brie Carre Pizza' from the menu altogether and focus on raising the minimum benchmark of 1,000 pizzas sold.
+- **Menu Optimization:** It is worth considering removing 'Brie Carre Pizza' from the menu altogether and focusing on raising the minimum benchmark of 1,000 pizzas sold.

 - **Re-evaluate X-Large & XX-Large Pizzas:** The combined revenue from both sizes is extremely low, contributing less than 2% to overall revenue.
 It may not be worth continuing production to reduce costs.